mmistakes/minimal-mistakes/_posts/blog/2022-01-01-Jacki-leaving.md

 author: pieter_huycke
 ---

-Jacki has now left her postdoc positions for other opportunities.
+Jacki has now left her postdoc position for other opportunities.

 We wish her best of luck in her future career endeavors! :clap: